THmanley/leagueConstitution/README.md

 ### Rookie Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results
 - Picks 1-5 will be assigned in inverse order of the regular season standings.
-- Picks 6-12 will be assigned in inverse order of the postseason standings
+- Picks 6-12 will be assigned based on optiumum points for.

 ### Rookie Draft Settings ###
 - There will be 4 rounds of the rookie draft.